encukou/cpython/Doc/extending/windows.rst

 interested in producing software which can be successfully built on both Unix and Windows.

-Module authors are encouraged to use the distutils approach for building extension modules, instead of the one described in this section.
+Module authors are encouraged to use the ``setuptools`` approach for building extension modules, instead of the one described in this section.
 You will still need the C compiler that was used to build Python; typically Microsoft Visual C++.